jamesheald/COIN/README.md

 ```

 ### Variable names
-Below is a list of all the variables in the COIN model that can be stored for analysis.
+Below is a list of all the variables in the COIN model that can be stored.
 A brief description of each variable is provided.
 ```
 a                % retention in each context adCovar          % covariance of the posterior of the retention and drift in each context